Jim Caviezel: Religious beliefs

 Caviezel is a devout Catholic.
 In a 2017 interview, Caviezel talked about the importance of his Catholic faith, the lasting impact that The Passion of the Christ has had on his life, and his special devotion to the Virgin Mary.
-During the filming of The Passion of the Christ in Italy, he received daily counsel, Confession, and Holy Communion from a local Catholic priest, with an interpreter.
-Caviezel has been a featured public speaker at religious venues since the release of The Passion of the Christ.
-On March 19, 2005, he was the spokesman for the first Catholic Men's Conference in Boston.
+During the filming of The Passion of the Christ in Italy, he received daily counsel, confession, and Holy Communion from a local Catholic priest, with an interpreter.